Markovate-logo

 Initiated in the 1940s, the advent of digital computing machinery laid the foundational framework for executing intricate algorithms that solve complex mathematical theorems or engage in strategic board games like chess.
 This capability transcends conventional computational tasks, morphing into what is widely recognized as artificial intelligence.
 The discourse elucidates the core tenets of artificial intelligence, its multifaceted applications, and the methodological roadmap requisite for constructing an intelligent computational entity.
-In this blog, we will cover everything about developing an AI system.
+Additionally, In this blog, we will cover everything about developing an AI system.

 What is AI?